cmusatyalab/gammaray/README.md

 gammaray is a system implementing disk-based introspection for virtual machines.
 It thus far works with VMs that have disks virtualized via QEMU;
 however, this limitation is only due to the scarcity of developer time.
-Conceptually, and practically, Gamma-Ray can perform introspection with any source of raw disk writes.
+Conceptually, and practically, gammaray can perform introspection with any source of raw disk writes.

 ## Dependencies